davidelaverga/Sophia-1st-MVP/TECHNICAL_PROCESS.md

 Environment variables are loaded via `dotenv` early in process startup to ensure settings are available everywhere.

 ### Configuration Guardrails
-- `validate_settings` runs during application bootstrap, aborting launch if mandatory settings (e.g., Supabase credentials, production API keys) are missing or malformed.
+- `validate_settings` runs during application bootstrap, aborting launch if mandatory settings (e.g., Supabase credentials) are missing or malformed.
 - Supported environments are `development`, `staging`, and `production`; any other value for `APP_ENV` halts startup.
 - In non-production modes missing optional keys trigger warnings so developers know related features will fall back to mocks while still allowing local work.
 - Supabase helpers reject the all-zero UUID, falling back to a configured `SUPABASE_DEFAULT_USER_ID` or a generated value to keep data consistent.